vpro/hotel-spieker/README.md

 This code is the webhook for the 'Hotel-Spieker' agent created in https://console.dialogflow.com (using VPRO digitaal account, works best in chrome)

-The flow of the agent + webhook corrsponds with the scenario as defined in: https://docs.google.com/document/d/1D46ujIePTsNuZVTFygzjZLFUIEaobNxsUcoks41mAOw/edit?ts=5c98e215#
+The flow of the agent + webhook corresponds with the scenario as defined in: https://docs.google.com/document/d/1D46ujIePTsNuZVTFygzjZLFUIEaobNxsUcoks41mAOw/edit?ts=5c98e215#

+The main game flow is also described in this flowchart in the root of this project.

 For now, placeholder audio is used